Driemtax/RenderEngine/README.md

 # RenderEngine

 A lightweight CPU-based 3D rendering engine built from scratch in C++ using only SDL2 for window management and pixel manipulation.
+This is based on the wonderful explanations of [OneLoneCoder](https://github.com/onelonecoder), make sure to check out his stuff on Youtube!

 ## 🚀 Current Features